 Now it's time to take another important step… one you may not have considered.

 So You've Stored Your Gold and Silver - What's Next?

 Now you must take a look at yourself, your personality, and your habits to identify some strengths and weaknesses.
 It's here that you can and should take control of changing times.
 This self-examination could save your life.

 That's because by storing some (or all) of your gold and silver close by, which minimizes counterparty risk and boosts emergency preparedness, you could be a potential target of vicious criminals if you aren't careful.
 The same is true if you have cash or jewelry.
 The best defense you'll ever have is to keep your business to yourself.
 Secrecy is key.

-February, 2012.
+February 2012.
 A retiree in Gonzales, Louisiana answered his door around 10 p.m.
 He recognized his visitor, a former employee.
 As he opened the door, five others hiding outside rushed in and overpowered the man, his wife, and their son-in-law.
-The killers cut their throats before stealing a metal safe reportedly containing a hundred thousand dollars in gold, silver, and rare coins.
+The killers cut their throats before stealing a metal safe reportedly containing a hundred thousand dollars in gold coins and bullion, silver, and rare coins.
 Police learned during their investigation the murdered retiree happily talked to anybody and everybody about the wealth he kept in his safe at home.

 While Still Rare, Home Invasions Are Increasing

 There are more such stories, particularly involving folks with stashes of cash or jewelry.
 The common theme to these home invasion crimes is the victims were not randomly selected.

 In each case, someone knew about the valuables kept at home but had no business knowing.